 Christmas is one of the best times to visit Banff National Park.
-There is truly nowhere better than Christmas in Banff, and we’ll share with you all the magical things to do on a Banff Christmas holiday.
+There is nowhere better than Christmas in Banff, and we’ll share with you all the magical things to do on a Banff Christmas holiday.

-Things to do Around Christmas in Banff
+Things To Do Around Christmas in Banff

 Ski and Snowboard

 Our favorite thing to do in the winter around Banff is go snowboarding or skiing.
 Banff has three ski resorts and even more within a few hours’ drive.
 SkiBig3 is a collection of three mountain resorts within Banff National Park.

 Lake Louise Ski Resort, Banff Sunshine, and Mt.
 Norquay are all fantastic and unique ski resorts.
 Skiing or snowboarding here is one of the best things to do in Banff in the winter.
 If you are into skiing and snowboarding, then December is one of the best times to head here.

 If you are lucky enough to come to Banff before December 23rd, you’ll likely end up on the mountain with no crowds and only a handful of locals – especially during the weekdays.
 December is our favorite time to snowboard in the Rockies, before the large groups arrive and the powder stays untouched just a little longer.

 There is arguably no ski resort in the world with a better view than Lake Louise Ski Resort; that photo above is what we’re talking about.
 So much beauty and so much snow it’s hard to have a bad day here, especially when you drop off the backside.